 A free online course on digital data management.

-This talk includes an introduction to research data management (RDM) in the context of the Open Access Movement and federal policy, data planning and principles, data storage, and data deposit.
+This talk was recorded on November 9, 2021 by Chris Landry (Ontario College of Art and Design).
+It includes an introduction to research data management (RDM) in the context of the Open Access Movement and federal policy, data planning and principles, data storage, and data deposit.
 The content is also available here: https://ocadu.libguides.com/data.

-This presentation is a part of a collaborative series between Emily Carr University of Art and Design (ECU) and OCAD University (OCAD U).
+This presentation was a part of Conducting Creative Research, a collaborative series between Emily Carr University of Art and Design (ECU) and OCAD University (OCAD U).
 The series explores themes around responsible conduct in art and design research.

 The Conducting Creative Research events were made possible with a SRCR Education and Training Support (SETS) Grant from the Secretariat on Responsible Conduct of Research through the Panel on Research Ethics (PRE) and the Panel on Responsible Conduct (PRCR) of Research on behalf of the three federal research granting agencies: The Canadian Institutes of Health Research (CIHR), the Natural Science and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC).